 - Side walls that are splayed from front to back to prevent standing waves and flutter echo from upper side walls (or acoustic treatment especially on upper side walls in rectangular shaped spaces.)

-- A rear wall, ceiling and balcony front that is acoustically treated and does not cause slap back echo and excessive reflective sound energy.
-A back wall section left untreated also reduces speech intelligibility and clarity of music, for the members in the rear section of the sanctuary.
-AlphaSorb Wall Panels are the most common treatment option for this section of the room.
+- An acoustical treatment on the a rear wall, ceiling and balcony front does not cause slap back echo and excessive reflective sound energy.
+A back-wall section left untreated also reduces speech intelligibility and clarity of music, for the members in the rear section of the sanctuary.
+AlphaSorb® Wall Panels are the most common treatment option for this section of the room.